gu-wei-x/vconfig/rust/core/web/actix_web/README.md

 ```

-We will add configuration file with content for diffent browser brand, an variants processor to detect browser brand, a context with configs and variants processors stored in app data as singleton, a handler to show the configed content based on browser brand from request context.
+We will add configuration file with content for diffent browser brands, an variants processor to detect browser brand, a context with configs and variants processors stored in app data as singleton, a handler to show the configed content based on browser brand from request context.

 ### configs: index.toml
 ```